-I thought for the longest time that when we prayed: "Lamb of God who takes away the sin of the world..." that "sin" meant my naughtiness, my lies, infidelities, angers and a whole long list of words or deeds that we commonly call "bad."
+I thought for the longest time that when we prayed: "Lamb of God who takes away the sin of the world..." that "sin" meant my naughtiness, you know, my lies, infidelities, angers and a whole long list of acts or thoughts that we commonly say are "bad."